jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 Interesting Applications of Exclusion
 So examples of interesting applications of exclusion are:

-- Making procedures Public or Private
+- Making commands Public or Private
-- Excluding procedures of a public object
+- Excluding commands of a public object
-- Excluding procedures of a base object
+- Excluding commands of a base object
 - A parent’s controlling *access to objects*

 -----

-Access to *procedures* is controlled.
+Access to *commands* is controlled.
 But access control usually defines which *objects* get access to them.
-In a special case you can control which specific *procedures* get access.
+In a special case you can control which specific *commands* get access.